suttacentral/awesome/README.md

-# awesome SuttaCentral
-Awesome stuff built on top of SuttaCentral’s awesomeness.
+**Awesome stuff built on top of SuttaCentral’s awesomeness.**

 If you have something awesome to add, let us know.
-If not, why not make something?
+If not, why not make something yourself?

 ## house awesome